syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ---
 layout: post
 title: Steps to apply themes for Syncfusion Essential WPF controls
-description: Learn here about how to apply the themes for Syncfusion Essential WPF controls using SfSkinManager control
+description: Learn here about how to apply the themes for Syncfusion Essential WPF controls using SfSkinManager
 platform: wpf
 control: Themes
 documentation: ug
 ---
 # Getting started with SkinManager themes

-The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.SkinManager.html) helps to apply the built-in themes to both the syncfusion and framework controls for WPF.
+The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) helps to apply the built-in themes for both the WPF syncfusion and framework controls.
 There are 22 built-in themes that can be applied using `SfSkinManager` for rich user interface experience.
 Some of the built-in themes can be color customized in the [ThemeStudio](https://help.syncfusion.com/wpf/themes/theme-studio).
 Refer to the following built in themes and its available assemblies below.

-N> Built-in themes in current ThemeStudio has good consistency and uniqueness among various controls compared to old themes.
+N> Built-in themes in current ThemeStudio has improved consistency and uniqueness among various controls compared to old themes.

 <table>
 <tr>